Table of Contents

-In cross country skiing, the material of the skis plays a vital role in their performance on the slopes.
-As skiing evolved, so did the stuff these skis are made of.
+In XC skiing, the material of the skis plays a vital role in their performance on the slopes.
+As skiing evolved, so did the stuff these cross country skis are made of.

 The cross-country skis are made of multiple layers of materials that include either wood or polyurethane foam.
-Many XC skis have an aluminum core.
+Many cross country ski construction feature an aluminum ski core.
 The most common types of wood that are used in skis include poplar, ash, beech, and Okoume.
 The outer part of the cross-country skis can be made using fiberglass, epoxy, or carbon fibers.

-There are two main components that play a vital role in the cross-country ski’s construction:
+There are two main ski components that play an important role in a cross-country ski construction:

-- The material these XC skis are made of, and
+- The material these cross country skis are made of, and

 - The process by which these skis are constructed.